As ODOT Seeks Financial Rescue, Feds Deny Massive Rose Quarter Grant

 Currently, the agency has just $150 million set aside to pay for it and is including the $450 million federal grant in its calculations.
 But the total price tag on the Rose Quarter project has ballooned from $450 million in 2017 to $1.5 billion to $1.9 billion today, hence the gap.

-ODOT and lawmakers spent the past four months explaining the agency’s predicament in a statewide roadshow: Inflation and project costs have increased far faster the agency’s revenue.
+ODOT and lawmakers spent the past four months explaining the agency’s predicament in a statewide roadshow: Inflation and project costs have increased far faster than the agency’s revenue.
 Meanwhile, political opposition has negated tolling, which the Legislature had hoped would become a major source of funding for large projects.

-Oregon’s business community and the Oregon Trucking Association are keen to see ODOT complete the Rose Quarter project, because they think a wider I-5 will reduce congestion.
+Oregon’s business community and the Oregon Trucking Association are keen to see ODOT complete the Rose Quarter project because they think a wider I-5 will reduce congestion.
 Environmentalists oppose widening the freeway, arguing that tolling could reduce congestion without more lanes and that encouraging more traffic conflicts with the state’s carbon reduction goals.

-Chris Smith of the group No More Freeways says ODOT’s failure to get the $750 federal grant for the Rose Quarter should be a wake-up call.
+Chris Smith of the group No More Freeways says ODOT’s failure to get the $750 million federal grant for the Rose Quarter should be a wake-up call.

-“We continue to call on state legislators, Gov. Tina Kotek and the Oregon Department of Transportation to develop a plan for a ‘right sized’ Rose Quarter project that leads with investments that restore the livability of Albina, rather than needlessly doubling the size of the I-5 freeway,” Smith said.
+“We continue to call on state legislators, Gov. Tina Kotek and the Oregon Department of Transportation to develop a plan for a ‘right-sized’ Rose Quarter project that leads with investments that restore the livability of Albina, rather than needlessly doubling the size of the I-5 freeway,” Smith said.

 Willamette Week’s reporting has concrete impacts that change laws, force action from civic leaders, and drive compromised politicians from public office.
 Support WW's journalism today.